 - A lounge may be closed for renovation

-- Whilst agreements mean that all passengers within an alliance should technically have access to one another’s lounges, there are exceptions to that rule—notably Qatar Airways limits access to its excellent lounges in Doha to premium cabin passengers only, sending oneworld elites (including Qantas Gold members) flying in Economy Class to other substandard lounges
+- Whilst agreements mean that all passengers within an alliance should technically have access to one another’s lounges, there are exceptions to that rule.
+Notably, Qatar Airways limits access to its excellent lounges in Doha to premium cabin passengers only.
+They send oneworld elites (including Qantas Gold members) flying in Economy Class to other substandard lounges

 Based on my own travels and hearing from others, you could consider using the following lounges, which may not come to mind as your first choice.
 Note that this list is restricted to international flights.

 |When departing||flying||consider using the lounge run by||instead of|